leathersole/raincatcher/README.md

 require('fh-wfm-workorder/lib/router')(mediator, app);
 ````

-Neither the clinet, nor the server-side APIs differ with this change.
+Neither the client nor the server-side APIs differ with this change.